-Update 9/5/20.
+Update Feb 28, 2024.
 One of the first signs that we may be getting older is that our hair slowly starts to turn gray.
-Each year people spend billions of dollars on dyes and creams to help hair keep its youthful appearance.
+Each year, people spend billions of dollars on dyes and creams to help hair keep its youthful appearance.
 But what about supplements?
 Yes, there are indeed pills touted to turn back the clock and restore hair to its natural color.
 One product I quickly ran into as I wrote this review is called Catalase Hx.
 The word – catalase – is a reference to what's said to be the active ingredient in most of these supplements.
 But do they work?
-In this review, I want to look at Catalase Hx and in doing so, try to see if it has any evidence showing that it stops gray hair.
+In this review, I want to look at Catalase Hx, and in doing so, I will try to see if there is any evidence showing that it stops gray hair.
 If we can figure this out, we can understand all of these products.
-By the end of this review, you'll have a better idea of whether these “no gray hair” supplements are right for you.
+By the end of this review, you'll better understand whether these “no gray hair” supplements are right for you.

 Who Makes Catalase Hx?

-The About page of Invite Health states that Hickey Chemists merged with Invite Health in 2001.
-The BBB gives Invite Health a rating of “B+” when this review was created.
-Do check the file for updates and additional information.
+The About Page of Invite Health states that Hickey Chemists merged with Invite Health in 2001.
+The BBB did not have a rating for the Invite Health when this review was updated.
+Ratings change over time, so see the BBB for updates and additional information.

 How To Contact Invite Health